Epilogue: The Wife of Noble Character

 While fall colors are emerging on the Taneycomo lakefront, the generation pattern has stayed the same.
 The only variance has been how much water has been kicked on about 3 p.m. every day.
 That amount is somewhere between 65 and 150 megawatts or from just over one unit up to three full units.
 Then the water has been back off by dark or 7 p.m.

 That afternoon boost of water has really messed up fishing.
 The current breaks loose gobs of pondweed growing along the banks and sends it down lake.
-It also picks up the algae off the bottom of the lake and clouds the water, catching on just about anything you drop in the water that's attached to a line, like a hook or lure.

 As Table Rock nears the magic lake level of 918 feet, we all wait with baited breath to see if the U.S. Corps of Army Engineers is going to change its generation patterns.
 Will they start running less water?
 Shutting it off at night?
 We will see very soon.

 Generation has been constant with two units running in the mornings, increasing to three units mid-afternoon, then back down to two units after dark and through the night.
 Today, it did slow down a bit with less than two units generating